Planning a Trip to Japan: DOs & DON’Ts (2024)

 Simon meeting Totoro at Ghibli Park (which is essential to book in advance)

 • Buy tickets for Ghibli Museum and Ghibli Park – If you are a Studio Ghibli fan, you might want to visit the museum in Tokyo or new park in Nagoya.
 It’s essential to book ahead.
-See below for details.
+See below for details and our Ghibli Park review.

 • Research what else to book in advance – Many attractions and restaurants in Japan require advance booking so decide what’s important to you (ideally at least three months ahead) and set reminders for when bookings are available.
 At the end of this post you can see the timescale for what we booked for our latest trip.